groovy-tutorial/groovy-tutorial/manuscript/08/08_02_TheBasics.md

 Unlike interfaces, superclasses can provide implemented methods and fields that subclasses can utilise.
 However, Superclasses can work somewhat like interfaces and their methods can be declared as `abstract` to force subclasses to provide their own implementation.

 T> ## Multiple inheritance is not supported
 T> Unlike some other OO languages (e.g. C++), Groovy does not support multiple inheritance.
 This means that a class cannot extend more than one superclass.
-However, Groovy classes can implement more than one interface.
-T> Groovy does support classes implementing multiple interfaces and traits.
+However, Groovy does support classes implementing multiple interfaces and traits.

 ### Overriding methods
 Subclasses can also override methods and fields implemented by superclasses.
 This lets subclasses provide more contextual implementations if needed.
 A subclass can refer directly to superclass fields and methods by using the `super` keyword.